craigdavey/elastic-storage/README.md

 # Elastic Storage

-Elastic Storage is a miniature [elasticsearch](http://elasticsearch.org) library for [Node](http://nodejs.org).
+Elastic Storage is a miniature [Elasticsearch](http://elasticsearch.org) library for [Node](http://nodejs.org).
-It gives you a simplified elasticsearch API and an easy synchronization layer for [Backbone](http://backbonejs.org) models.
+It gives you a simplified Elasticsearch API and an easy synchronization layer for [Backbone](http://backbonejs.org) models.

 The [source code](https://github.com/craigdavey/elastic-storage) and examples are written in [CoffeeScript](http://coffeescript.org), however, you don’t need to install CoffeeScript to use Elastic Storage.